-At last week's meetup, CX Advisor Oleg Krasnov showed us why we should take a step back to think of support operations as just one piece of an approach to customer support that's called support excellence.
+At last week's meetup (sponsored by Runner!), CX Advisor Oleg Krasnov showed us why we should take a step back when thinking of support operations.
+According to him, it's just one piece of an approach to customer support that's called support excellence.

 Support Excellence (or SX for short) is a multi-discipline team of program managers in charge of all non-customer-facing work for the Support org.
 You can think of it as "support for support."

 The goal is to help the support team be successful, so they can help customers be successful.
 SX does this by taking care of the operational burden and scaling challenges so the team can focus on what they do best—supporting customers.

 Oleg shared his approach to building an out SX team at Miro, which includes three pillars:

 - Support Operations, which helps with processes, tools, data, and cross-functional collaboration.

 - Support Enablement, which helps with onboarding new team members, learning and development, and product and non-product enablement.